 Try face-framing highlights around your fringe and hairline.

-Natural colours will be hard to get right and look natural.
-Use bright pops of colour to make it fun.
+Natural colors will be hard to get right and look natural.
+Use bright pops of color to make it fun.

 How long does synthetic hair last?